MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/request-quotations.md

 customers](https://docs.microsoft.com/dynamics365/unified-operations/supply-chain/procurement/vendor-collaboration-work-customers-dynamics-365-operations) and [Vendor collaboration with external vendors](vendor-collaboration-work-external-vendors.md).

-If you must amend an RFQ after you send it, you can resend the RFQ to vendors when you've finished by using the two amendment actions: Create and Finalize.+
+If you must amend an RFQ after you send it, you can resend the RFQ to vendors when you've finished by using the two amendment actions: Create and Finalize.

 When you receive bids by email, you can handle these bids from the **Request for quotations** page.